rickshf/react-portfolio/README.md

 ### Customizing contact links

 Setting the `VITE_LINKEDIN_URL` and `VITE_CONTACT_EMAIL` environment variables changes the links shown on the Contact page.
 Create a `.env` file at the project root with the desired values.
 They will be used when running `npm run dev` or `npm run build`.
+An example file called `.env.example` is provided; copy it to `.env` and adjust the values as needed.

 ### Creating new posts